 After a student takes part in a program offered under an affiliation agreement, University faculty members in the appropriate academic units review the student's work to identify the equivalent University courses.
 Courses and grades appear on the student's academic record, but they are not included in the University grade point average.
+A student must make a C- or better to earn credit in accordance with UT transfer credit policies.
 In some circumstances, affiliated studies credit is treated as resident credit; more information is given in the General Requirements for Graduation (http://catalog.utexas.edu/undergraduate/the-university/graduation/general-requirements) in the Undergraduate Catalog.